Subaru-PFS/drp_1dpipe/README.md

 ## Getting started

 To run the 1d DRP pipeline on a local machine, create a new `workdir` directory including the two subdirectories `spectra` and `calibration`.
+Base directory with spectra examples and calibration directory can be found for each release at https://pfs.ipmu.jp/internal/devarch/lam-drp1d/

 	workdir
 		|-- spectra